Qualified Settlement Fund Administrators

 - Ability to earn pre-tax income, or tax-exempt earnings

 Lawyers who dedicate their career to mass tort litigation know all too well how complex the settlement process can be.
 After months or even years of litigation, any process that can help streamline and improve the disbursement of funds should be strongly considered.
-Using Milestone as a Qualified Settlement Fund administrator is a great solution for all parties involved.
+Utilizing Milestone Consulting’s Qualified Settlement Fund services is a great solution for all parties involved.